On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Proofs

-If a directed edge $ X \rightarrow Y $ can be oriented by Rule 4 of Meek's rules, then there exist vertices $ Z_1, Z_2 \in {\cal H} $ such that $ \cal H $ has an induced subgraph shown in Figures \ref{rule4left-1}-\ref{rule4left-3}.
+If a directed edge $ X \rightarrow Y $ can be oriented by Rule 4 of Meek's rules but cannot be oriented by Rule 1 of Meek's rules, then there exist vertices $ Z_1, Z_2 \in {\cal H} $ such that $ \cal H $ has an induced subgraph shown in Figure \ref{rule4left-1}.
 Note that, $Z_2\to Y$ can be oriented by Rule 1 of Meek's rules since $Z_1\to Z_2$ and $Z_1$ is not adjacent to $Y$, $Z_1, Z_2$ and $Y$ are not in the same B-component by the first part of the proof.
 Thus, $X, Z_1, Z_2$ and $Y$ are not in the same B-component, which completes the proof. \end{proof}

 \begin{lemma} Let $ \cal H $ be a causal MPDAG and $ {\cal C}^b $ be a B-component of $ \cal H $.
 If a directed edge in $ {\cal C}^b $ can be oriented by Meek's rules, then it can only be oriented by Rule 2 of Meek's Rules, and the directed edges in the configuration on the left-hand side of Rule 2 are all in $ {\cal C}^b $. \end{lemma}